The Sloan Digital Sky Survey Reverberation Mapping Project: UV-Optical Accretion Disk Measurements with Hubble Space Telescope: Discussion

 We fit Equation~\ref{eq:tau_fit} to the observed lags reported in Table~\ref{tab:table4}, allowing the disk size normalization, $\tau_0$, and wavelength scaling, $\beta$, to be free parameters.
 We adopt a bounded normal prior for the disk-fit parameters $\tau_0$ and $\beta$.
 Similar to Section~\ref{sec:t0}, we assume the likelihood Students' T-distribution (see Section \ref{sec:discussion}), with three degrees of freedom ($\nu = 2$) centered at the measured lag.
 The fit also allows for an excess scatter.
 We use a half-Cauchy distribution to simultaneously fit $\sigma_{\mathrm{Excess}}$ in our non-linear regression fitting approach.

-Figure~\ref{fig9} shows the result of our fits for both disk size and temperature profile.
+Figures~\ref{fig9} and \ref{fig11} shows the result of our fits for both disk size and temperature profile.
 Using \jav\ significant lags, we find smaller best-fit values compared to the fit reported in Section~\ref{sec:t0}, though consistent within the 1$\sigma$ errorbar.
 The disk size, $\tau_{0} = 2.1_{-1.3}^{+1.9}$ days, is a factor of $\sim\,$4 larger than the SS73 model expectation.
-We find a best-fit temperature scaling of $\beta = 1.3_{-0.6}^{+1}$.
-As for significant \cream\ lag measurements, we find $\tau_{0} = 2.5_{-1.4}^{+1.9}$ days (a factor of $\sim\,$5 larger than SS73 model expectation) and $\beta = 1.5_{-0.6}^{+0.9}$.
+We find a best-fit temperature scaling of $\beta = 1.4_{-0.6}^{+1}$.
+As for significant \cream\ lag measurements, we find $\tau_{0} = 2.5_{-1.4}^{+2}$ days (a factor of $\sim\,$5 larger than SS73 model expectation) and $\beta = 1.5_{-0.6}^{+0.9}$.
 Using our two methods of lag analysis, we find the best-fit value for the wavelength scaling is consistent with the standard thin disk model approximation of $\beta=4/3$.
 We additionally find an excess scatter of $\sim$1 day (see Figure~\ref{fig9}), which corresponds to any unknown sources of scatter, likely related to the bolometric correction/radiative efficiency.
+Also, Figure~\ref{fig12} shows the posterior predictive distribution in connection to \Mbh.

 Similar to Section~\ref{sec:t0}, we adopt \lum\ as a proxy for \Mdot.
 However, $\Mdot = L_{\mathrm Bol}/\eta c^2 = C_{\mathrm{Bol}}\lum/\eta c^2$ probably includes the largest source of uncertainty in fitting an accretion-disk model, with 0.5~dex scatter for conversion from \lum\ to \Mdot\ \citep{Richards2006, Runnoe2012}.
 Furthermore, the efficiency $\eta$, is commonly adopted to be 0.1 for highly accreting quasars (e.g. \citealp{Soltan1982}).
 However, individual quasars are likely to have a large range of efficiencies \citep{Davis2011, Sun2015}.
 Here, we use our two-parameter posteriors to obtain a distribution for the $C_{\mathrm{Bol}}/\eta$ ratio.
 We use the $\tau_0$ posterior and Equation~\ref{eq:tau0_mean} to obtain the $C_{\mathrm{Bol}}/\eta$ posterior.
 In general, our disk measurements are not sufficient to constrain the accretion-rate conversion parameters.
 Our result is broadly consistent (within 1$\sigma$) with the empirical value of $C_{\mathrm{Bol}}$ = 5.15 and $\eta$ = 10\%, but the posterior distribution has a long tail that is not particularly constraining on the allowed $C_{\mathrm{Bol}}/\eta$.